 Require more heavy machinery (in terms of framework support) than previously discussed methods.

-Here, the last negative point (regarding heavy machinery) is bound to strongly improve in a fairly short amount of time.
+Outlook: the last negative point (regarding heavy machinery) is bound to strongly improve given the current pace of software and API developments in the DL area.
 However, for now it’s important to keep in mind that not every simulator is suitable for DP training out of the box.
 Hence, in this book we’ll focus on examples using phiflow, which was designed for interfacing with deep learning frameworks.